 Below is my favorite.....yes it looks full size.... but actually its a little fairy house installed in the wall!!!!
 I used lighting from a hobby store with a 12 v transformer.
 I left a panel open in the wainscoting to install a plug and accessories just for the fairy house.
 I made all the dozens of tiny books and furniture!..Kids adore it and will play with the fairy doors for hours.
 The total usage for the fairy house is about 2w.

 Installing my solar system has been a long project!
-Bartering for years for a friend who is a solar installer, we finally completed the system last month.
+I began Bartering years ago with a friend who is a solar installer and we finally completed the system last month.

-The equipment was bought from www.backwoodssolar.com.(BW) They designed the system for free after I send the specs for distance and what my power needs were.
+The bulk of the equipment was bought from www.backwoodssolar.com.(BW) They designed the system for free after I send the specs for distance and what my power needs were.
 They provide incredible customer support, a must for a novice like me.